Shifteon/Hedgehog-Garden/README.md

 # Overview

-Learning object oriented and test driven principles in Python.
+Learning object oriented and test driven development principles in Python.

 {Provide a description the software that you wrote to demonstrate the Python language.}